 In the application you provide information about yourself.
 If you have a family which also needs residence permits you apply for their permits at the same time.
-You should also check that the information about your employment terms in the offer of employment corresponds with what you and your employer have agreed on.
+You should also check that the information about your employment terms in the information about the employment corresponds with what you and your employer have agreed on.

 - copies of the pages in your passport which show your personal information, photograph, signature, passport number, passport issuing country, the passport's period of validity, the bar code on the identification identity page and whether you have permission to live in countries other than your country of origin

-- a summary of your income statements from the Swedish Tax Agency for each of the years you have worked in Sweden, showing both your total income and who paid your salary and what other income sources you have
+- a summary of your PAYE tax return from the Swedish Tax Agency for each of the years you have worked in Sweden, showing both your total income and who paid your salary and what other income sources you have

 - letters from each employer you have worked for in Sweden certifying that you worked there